giantswarm/docs/src/content/overview/fleet-management/cluster-management/installation-name/index.md

 Once a name is decided on, you will use it often in your communication with Giant Swarm.
 Of course, you can also use it in your internal communication.

-For example, if the installation is called `panda`, it is easy to refer to a concrete workload cluster called `prod-eu1` as follows in chat:
+For example, if the installation is called `panda`, it's easy to refer to a concrete workload cluster called `prod-eu1` as follows in chat:

 > Dear Giant Swarm support, we see this problem on panda/prod-eu1: ...